lakshmi753/Fast-Pizza-/README.md

 # About this Project .....................................

 1. This is a Pizza ordering project built using React.
-2. In React more specifically Routes and Redux are used.
+2. In React more specifically React Routers and Redux are used.
 3. Tailwind Css is used for UI designing purposes.